A Warning For Facebook Longs

 This is not to say that FB is done growing but that it merely needs a rest.
 All good stocks become overbought and experience a pullback, allowing investors to cool down.
 FB's stochastic indicators are pointing to a strong sell signal - the sign of an overbought stock:

 It's when the %D fast stochastic line begins tilting downward that we have reason to believe momentum is about to change course.
-George Lane, the creator of the stochastic indictors used the %D line, a 3-day simple moving average of the %K line as his buy/sell signal.
+George Lane, the creator of the stochastic indicators used the %D line, a 3-day simple moving average of the %K line as his buy/sell signal.
 The %K line, by the way, is given by:

 (Current Close - Lowest Low in 14 days)/(Highest High in 14 days - Lowest Low in 14 days) * 100